learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 A common measure to find and minimize the value of this error is called *Ordinary Least Squares*.

 This says that our dependent variable, is composed of a linear part and error.
-The linear part is composed of an intercept, a and independent variable(s),along with their associated raw score regression weights.
+The linear part is composed of an intercept and independent variable(s), along with their associated raw score regression weights.

-In matrix terms, the same equation can be written:
+In matrix terms, the same equation can be written as:

 $ y = \boldsymbol{X} b + e $

 This says to get y (sales), multiply each $\boldsymbol{X}$ by the appropriate vector b (unknown parameters, the vector version of $m$ and $c$), then add an error term.
-We create a matrix $\boldsymbol{X}$ , which has an extra column of 1s in it for the intercept.
-For each day, the 1 is used to add the intercept in the first row of the column vector $b$.
+We create a matrix $\boldsymbol{X}$ , which has an extra column of **1**s in it for the intercept.
+For each day, the **1** is used to add the intercept in the first row of the column vector $b$.

 Let's assume that the error is equal to zero on average and drop it to sketch a proof:

 $ y = \boldsymbol{X} b$

-Now let's solve for $b$, so we need to get rid of $\boldsymbol{X}$ .
+Now let's solve for $b$, so we need to get rid of $\boldsymbol{X}$.
 First we will make X into a nice square, symmetric matrix by multiplying both sides of the equation by $\boldsymbol{X}^T$ :

 $\boldsymbol{X}^T y = \boldsymbol{X}^T \boldsymbol{X}b $